-Students might, for example, pair up to build catapults that knock over a pile of blocks, learning not only some physics, math and engineering but also how to problem-solve and work with a group.
+Students might, for example, pair up to build catapults that knock over a pile of blocks, learning not only some physics, math, and engineering but also how to problem-solve and work with a group.
 At home, you can supplement their school-based learning with activities to further help prepare them for the economy of tomorrow.